meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 ![Set Payment Method in project control plane](assets/payment_methods/payment_method_selection_project_edit.png)

 Select the Active Payment Method of choice, and optionally a Substitute Payment Method if that is desired.
 Save the meshProject and the payment method(s) will be assigned to the meshProject.

+> Please not expired payment methods can not be assigned to projects anymore and are removed from project when expired.

 ### Applying a Payment Method to a new meshProject